jbellsey/aurelia-cached-getter/README.md

         this.httpCachedGet = (new HttpCachedGetter({
             urlTransformer:  removeUserId,  // see function definition above
             prefix:          "",            // suppress the default "cg_" prefix for LS keys
-            simulateOffline: true           // check how our cache is behaving })).configure(x => {
+            simulateOffline: true           // debug how our cache is behaving })).configure(x => {
             x.withBaseUrl(baseURL);
         });